aaronparker/aaronparker.github.io/_posts/2016-10-24-mcs-capacity-sizing-hyper-v.md

 While MCS itself is simple to design for and implement, recent flexibility and performance improvements introduced with XenDesktop 7.9 and 7.11, requires some additional considerations for storage capacity.

 This article has walked through the MCS deployment options on Hyper-V and shown you the various capacity consumption scenarios so that we can go through a sizing exercise.
-In a future article, I&#8217;ll provide to tool to simplify calculating storage capacity.
+In a future article, I'll provide to tool to simplify calculating storage capacity.

 Thanks to [Carl Webster](https://twitter.com/CarlWebster) for reviewing this article.
 Feedback and corrections are welcome.